awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 **Warning**
 Improperly setting parameters in a DB parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying database parameters and back up your data before modifying your DB parameter group\.
 You should try out parameter group changes on a test DB instances, created using point\-in\-time\-restores, before applying those parameter group changes to your production DB instances\.

-You can specify the GREATEST function in an Oracle processes parameter to set the number of user processes to the larger of either 80 or DBInstanceClassMemory divided by 9868951\.
+You can specify the `GREATEST` function in an Oracle processes parameter to set the number of user processes to the larger of either 80 or `DBInstanceClassMemory` divided by 9,868,951\.

 ```
 GREATEST({DBInstanceClassMemory/9868951},80)
 ```

-You can specify the LEAST\(\) function in a MySQL max\_binlog\_cache\_size parameter value to set the maximum cache size a transaction can use in a MySQL instance to the lesser of 1MB or DBInstanceClass/256:
+You can specify the `LEAST()` function in a MySQL `max_binlog_cache_size` parameter value to set the maximum cache size a transaction can use in a MySQL instance to the lesser of 1 MB or `DBInstanceClass`/256\.

 ```
 LEAST({DBInstanceClassMemory/256},10485760)